hashicorp/nomad/website/source/docs/job-specification/service.html.md

 }
 ```

-With IPv6 Nomad doesn't need to assign Redis any host ports.
-The `service`
-and `check` stanzas can both specify the port number to advertise and check
+The `service` and `check` stanzas can both specify the port number to
-directly since Nomad isn't managing any port assignments.
+advertise and check directly since Nomad isn't managing any port assignments.

 - - -